s00d/nuxt-componentsbook-module/README.md

 When running in development mode, a **Components Book** tab appears in Nuxt DevTools, providing an **iframe-based UI** for exploring stories.

 ---

+## More Resources
+- **[Live Demo](https://s00d.github.io/nuxt-componentsbook-module/componentsbook)** – Explore the module in action and see various sample stories.
+- **[Usage Examples](https://github.com/s00d/nuxt-componentsbook-module/tree/main/playground/components)** – View additional `.stories.vue` files illustrating different configurations and patterns.

+You can use these references to learn more advanced usage patterns, get inspired by existing stories, and see how they integrate with the rest of your Nuxt app.

 ## 🤝 **Contributing**
 Feel free to submit issues and pull requests to improve the module.